ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/ClaimStore.md

 ### UserServices
 Now [UsersService](/src/Ambseny.WebAplication/Services/Users/UsersService.cs) has as an injected dependecy EasyUserManager insted of IClaimsServices.
-Basic refactor that now is more ASP Net Core compliante.
+Basic refactor that now is more ASP Net Core compliant.